ananya173147/POPL2-Clang-LLVM-Code-base/README.md

 ### Class hierarchy
+Clang’s AST nodes are modeled on a class hierarchy that does not have a common ancestor.
+Instead, there are multiple larger hierarchies for basic node types like Decl and Stmt.
+Many important AST nodes derive from Type, Decl, DeclContext or Stmt, with some classes deriving from both Decl and DeclContext.
 The following link contains the class hierarchy from [LLVM doxygen documentation](https://llvm.org/doxygen/) which is a useful source of information about the LLVM source base - [https://llvm.org/doxygen/inherits.html](https://llvm.org/doxygen/inherits.html)